altmp/ragemp-altv-bridge/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+To align with `alt:V`'s commitment to maintaining a clean commit history, please ensure that your commit messages follow our conventional commit format.
+This aids in automatic changelog generation and streamlines the versioning process.
+(See [Commit Style](#commit-style) for more details).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Commit style
+At alt:V Multiplayer we follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style.

+Breaking change indication is preferred via ! after change type.

+Recommended change types:
+- `fix`
+- `feat`
+- `build`
+- `ci`
+- `chore`
+- `refactor`
+- `test`
+- `perf`
+- `revert`

 <!-- LICENSE -->
 ## License